MistaSee/ChatGP-TA/README.md

 ## Configuration

-You can configure ChatGP-TA to match your teaching style and preferences using the **/config** command.
+You can configure AI-TA to match your teaching style and preferences using the **/config** command.
 Here are the configuration options:

 - **Level**: Set the educational level of your students.
 - **Learning Style**: Set the preferred learning style of your students.